Updated Sept. 21, 2022, at 9:20 a.m. CT

 Sometimes, it’s just a matter of taking a closer look at where exactly your dollars are going—which can help you uncover hidden leaks along the way.

 Don’t feel pressured to review everything at once.
 Prioritize and tackle one task at a time.
-And hopefully you’ll discover that you don’t have to sacrifice the things you love to save more going forward.
+And hopefully you’ll discover that you don’t have to sacrifice the things you love to spend less and save more going forward.

 It’s easy to become complacent with those recurring subscription and membership charges—especially ones you aren’t even using.

-“The biggest one I come across with people is the large amount they pay for cable or internet,” said Erin Engler, assistant vice president, Community Outreach and Education at Dupaco Community Credit Union.
-“We complain about it, but we don’t want to take the time to do anything about it.”
+“The biggest one I come across with people is the large amount they pay for cable or internet,” said Dupaco Community Credit Union’s Erin Engler.
+“We complain about it.
+But we don’t want to take the time to do anything about it.”

 Engler recently followed her own advice and reevaluated her family’s satellite service.
 She replaced the satellite with livestreaming, which is saving her about $900 a year.